Research being conducted in my laboratory lies in four areas of botanical science.

 Floristics of the southeastern United States—Floristic study of plants of the southeast, the Southern Appalachians, and more specifically, the Cumberland Plateau is a primary research focus in my lab.
 Floristic studies are often prerequisite to conservation efforts of rare species, rare ecological systems or associations, or non-native invasive species.
 Cataloging plant species in various areas, e.g., federal and state natural areas, areas that have been heavily disturbed in the past, or areas in need of an environmental impact assessment, not only inform conservation efforts, but they also provide base-line data for many other types of inquiry.
 Studies like these in my laboratory have been funded through agencies like the Tennessee Army National Guard, the Tennessee Department of Transportation, and regional consulting companies.

 Exotic Invasive Plant Studies—Many plant species have been introduced to North America and several have become naturalized among the native flora; common, familiar examples in our area are Japanese honeysuckle and kudzu, but these are only two of the ~400 naturalized exotic species of Tennessee of which about 90 species are considered a threat by the Exotic Pest Plant Council.
-While some of these species are easily identifiable by untrained botanists, biologists of other discplines, or citizen scientists (e.g., kudzu and mimosa tree) others are quite difficult to differentiate from some of our native species (e.g., chinese foxtail or foxtail-millett).
+While some of these species are easily identifiable by untrained botanists, biologists of other disciplines, or citizen scientists (e.g., kudzu and mimosa tree) others are quite difficult to differentiate from some of our native species (e.g., Chinese foxtail or foxtail millet).
 It is important to document the presence, absence, and ultimately spread of these exotic species for several reasons.
 The obvious reason being that the presence of an exotic invasive species along with information on relative abundance and geospatial information (GPS/GIS) can directly be used in formulating an eradication plan.

 Herbarium Curation—All of my research, and that of my students, has been tied to herbaria.
 Through my lab’s work in floristics, invasive species studies, molecular systematics, and phylogeography voucher specimens exist in the herbarium at UTC.
 Since beginning my research program at UTC I have grown the herbarium from 8000 specimens in six cabinets to about 40,000 specimens in 65 cabinets.
 While many of these new specimens support research that has come out of my lab, many other specimens have come into the UTC Herbarium by absorbing smaller collections that were not being used or through exchange programs.
 Collections from the Chickamauga National Battlefield, Tennessee River Gorge Trust, and Southern Adventist University (~15,000 specimens in all) are now part of the UTC Herbarium.
 My students are always expected to collect specimens for exchange and I have initiated exchange programs with Troy University, Towson University, University of Georgia, University of Southern Mississippi, Bridgewater College, Austin Peay State University, and the Botanical Research Institute of Texas.
 In all of these ways I have worked to grow the UTC Herbarium, broaden its capacity to support research and education, and thus protect this collection into the future.